Some industries won’t return to pre-pandemic levels of IT spending until 2023, according to new forecasts from analyst Gartner.

 John-David Lovelock, research vice president at Gartner, said: “IT no longer just supports corporate operations as it traditionally has, but is fully participating in business value delivery.
 Not only does this shift IT from a back-office role to the front of business, but it also changes the source of funding from an overhead expense that is maintained, monitored and sometimes cut, to the thing that drives revenue.”

-One IT segment seeing increased investment is social software and collaboration platforms, and human capital management software, which comes as a result of a heightened focus on.
+One IT segment seeing increased investment is social software and collaboration platforms, and human capital management software, which comes as a result of a heightened focus on employee experience and wellbeing.

 SEE: TechRepublic Premium editorial calendar: IT policies, checklists, toolkits, and research for download (TechRepublic Premium)